Esri/arcgis-maps-sdk-java-samples/map/download-preplanned-map/README.md

 ## Additional information

 `PreplannedUpdateMode` can be used to set the way the preplanned map area receives updates in several ways:

-  * `NO_UPDATES` - No feature updates will be performed.
+* `NO_UPDATES` - No updates will be performed.
 * `SYNC_WITH_FEATURE_SERVICES` - Changes, including local edits, will be synced directly with the underlying feature services.
 * `DOWNLOAD_SCHEDULED_UPDATES` - Scheduled, read-only updates will be downloaded from the online map area and applied to the local mobile geodatabases.

 See [Take a map offline - preplanned](https://developers.arcgis.com/java/latest/guide/take-map-offline-preplanned.htm) to learn about preplanned workflows, including how to define preplanned areas in ArcGIS Online.

 ## Tags